genenetwork/genenetwork3/README.md

 badge](https://ci.genenetwork.org/badge/genenetwork3-pylint.svg)](https://ci.genenetwork.org/jobs/genenetwork3-pylint)
 [![GeneNetwork3 mypy CI badge](https://ci.genenetwork.org/badge/genenetwork3-mypy.svg)](https://ci.genenetwork.org/jobs/genenetwork3-mypy)

 GeneNetwork3 REST API for data science and machine learning

+GeneNetwork3 is a light-weight back-end that serves different front-ends, including the GeneNetwork2 web UI.
+Transports happen in multiple ways:

+1. A REST API
+2. Direct python library calls (using PYTHONPATH)

+The main advantage is that the code is not cluttered by UX output and starting the webserver and running tests is *easier* than using GeneNetwork2.
+It allows for using Jupyter Notebooks and Pluto Notebooks as front-ends as well as using the API from R etc.

 A continuously deployed instance of genenetwork3 is available at [https://cd.genenetwork.org/](https://cd.genenetwork.org/).
 This instance is redeployed on every commit provided that the [continuous integration tests](https://ci.genenetwork.org/jobs/genenetwork3) pass.

 ## Installation